-- Provide tools to address auto theft and property crime, including increased state funding to grant programs to support regional enforcement and prosecution efforts; - 2) Make refinements to the restrictions on vehicular pursuits; - 3) Commit ongoing state funding for therapeutic courts to satisfy the new state drug possession law; and - 4) Supply stable state funding for co-responder programs, such as the City's Behavioral Health Contact Team.
+- Provide tools to address auto theft and property crime, including increased state funding to grant programs to support regional enforcement and prosecution efforts; - 2)--Make refinements to the restrictions on vehicular pursuits to curbmotor vehicle thefts; - 3)2) Commit ongoing state funding for therapeutic courts to satisfy the new state drug possession law; and - 4)3 Supply stable state funding for co-responder programs, such as the City's Behavioral Health Contact Team. - 4) Amend state law to allow for a parent or guardian to provide consent for a juvenile to be interviewed by law enforcement to include consent to search property to resolve unsolved crimes and prevent future incidents. - 5) Create programs to improve law enforcement retention, such as state supported law enforcement officer wellness and injury prevention programs